grz0zrg/tinycelfgraphics/README.md

 This is only ~13 bytes less than the C version! (and ~7 bytes if syscall null values are discarded in the C program)

+Note : this is the same size as the Framebuffer custom ELF, there is some small size differences due to the added loop.

 ### More

-Some more bytes can be gained by tweaking the ELF header, automatic tools [exists](https://git.titandemo.org/PoroCYon/norjohe/-/tree/master/src) to do that.
+Some more bytes can be gained by tweaking the ELF header, this can be highly tricky / unsafe.